nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 checks the status of a particular register.

-That register needs to be updated by every thread, every few instructions, and if the watchdog detects that this register hasn't been updated, it knows that the threads are not responsive and will simply restart them in a similar way.
+That register needs to be updated by every thread, every few instructions, and if the watchdog detects that this register hasn't been updated, it knows that the threads aren’t responsive and will simply restart them in a similar way.

 2. Thread Interruption  (not possible with synchronized)